meta-ultra/app-router/packages/app-router/README.md

   <img style="display:inline;" src="https://img.shields.io/github/license/meta-ultra/app-router">
 </div>

-With `@meta-ultra/app-router`, it's not only possible to structure the application routing in a meaningful, intuitive and highly-maintainable way as the Next.js App Router does, but also improves user experience effortlessly.
+With `@meta-ultra/app-router`, it's not only possible to structure the application routing in a meaningful, intuitive and highly-maintainable way as the Next.js App Router does, but also allow for improving user experience effortlessly.

 If you're familiar to Next.js 13 or later version, or you've got stuck in providing great UX with react-router, `@meta-ultra/app-router` will be the place where you're looking forward.